A comprehensive Internet resource for research and communications in the Geosciences.

 Includes full-text and abstracts.
 Contents include, but are not limited to: AAPG bulletin -- AAPG special volumes -- Bulletin of Canadian petroleum geology -- Gulf Coast group (USA) -- Journal of petroleum geology -- Journal of sedimentary research -- Mid-continent group (USA) -- Pacific & Asia group -- Rocky Mountain group (USA) -- Southwestern group (USA)

-Walk in users (non-commercial only) allowed at IU Libraries reference desks.
-Contact the Sciences Library at libsci@indiana.edu for username/password and any questions.
-Access to the CAS content collection, patent documents and step-by-step synthetic procedures and methods.
+Walk in users (non-commercial only) allowed at IU Bloomington Libraries reference desks.
+Contact the Sciences Library at libsci@iu.edu for any questions.

 Access to Springer scientific documents from journals, books, series, protocols, reference works and proceedings.
 Subjects include: life sciences, chemical sciences, environmental sciences, geosciences, computer science, mathematics, medicine, physics & astronomy, engineering and economics.